dashbitco/broadway/guides/examples/Google Cloud PubSub.md

     $ gcloud pubsub subscriptions create test-subscription --project test-pubsub --topic test-topic Created subscription [projects/test-pubsub/subscriptions/test-subscription].

-Finally, we need a [service account](https://cloud.google.com/iam/docs/service-accounts) as well as API credentials in order to programatically work with the service.
+We also need a [service account](https://cloud.google.com/iam/docs/service-accounts), an IAM policy, as well as API credentials in order to programatically work with the service.
 First, let's create the service account:

     $ gcloud iam service-accounts create test-account --project test-pubsub Created service account [test-account].

+Then the policy.
+For simplicity we add the genreal role `roles/editor`, but make

+    $ gcloud projects add-iam-policy-binding test-pubsub \
+        --member serviceAccount:test-account@test-pubsub.iam.gserviceaccount.com \
+        --role roles/editor
+    Updated IAM policy for project [test-pubsub].
+    (...)

 And now the credentials: